How is COVID-19 Impacting Donation?

 1. Is LifeSource still fulfilling donation wishes during the pandemic?

 Yes.
-A COVID-19 Command Task Force – led by Julie Kemink, Chief Clinical Officer – meets daily to monitor the changing environment and adjust our practices and guidelines to continue delivering life-saving organs to patients waiting.
-LifeSource team members and recovery surgeons continue to be deemed “essential personnel” in hospital facilities and are complying with all hospital requirements while in a hospital caring for a donor.
+A COVID-19 Command Task Force – led by Julie Kemink, Chief Clinical Officer – monitors the changing environment and adjusts our practices and guidelines to continue delivering life-saving organs to patients waiting.
+LifeSource team members and recovery surgeons continue to be deemed “essential personnel” in hospital facilities and are complying with all requirements while caring for a donor.

 2. Are donors being tested for COVID-19?

 Yes.
-On February 6, LifeSource began screening all organ, eye and tissue donors for risk factors utilizing Centers for Disease Control (CDC) criteria.
-On March 20, LifeSource began testing all potential organ, eye and tissue donors.
+LifeSource screens all organ, eye and tissue donors for risk factors utilizing Centers for Disease Control (CDC) criteria.
+LifeSource tests all potential organ donors.
 LifeSource is testing all donors utilizing Food and Drug Administration (FDA) approved testing platforms.
 Results of screening and testing are shared with transplant centers, tissue processors, and eye processors so they may make an informed decision regarding accepting organs, eyes & tissues for their recipients.

 3. Can an individual who tested positive for COVID-19 be a donor?